 Standardising terms and definitions

-PAD also introduces a requirement to standardise terms and definitions to describe the key services that are linked to payment accounts and subject to a fee.
-This process has a number of stages, some of which are performed at national level, others at EU level.
+The PARs also introduced a requirement to standardise terms and definitions to describe the key services that are linked to payment accounts and subject to a fee.

 We published a Feedback Statement in September 2015 in which we summarise the feedback we received to our Call for Input and explain how we have used it to finalise the provisional UK list of services, terms and definitions.